Montana: Protected lands

 Montana contains Glacier National Park, "The Crown of the Continent", and parts of Yellowstone National Park, including three of the park's five entrances.
 Other federally recognized sites include the Little Bighorn National Monument, Bighorn Canyon National Recreation Area, and Big Hole National Battlefield.
-The Bison Range is managed by the Confederated Salish and Kootenai Tribes and the American Prairie is owned and operated by a nonprofit organization.
+The CSKT Bison Range is managed by the Confederated Salish and Kootenai Tribes and the American Prairie is owned and operated by a nonprofit organization.

 Federal and state agencies administer approximately 31300000 acres, or 35 percent of Montana's land.
 The U.S. Department of Agriculture Forest Service administers 16800000 acre of forest land in ten National Forests.
 There are approximately 3300000 acres of wilderness in 12 separate wilderness areas that are part of the National Wilderness Preservation System established by the Wilderness Act of 1964.
 The U.S. Department of the Interior Bureau of Land Management controls 8100000 acre of federal land.
 The U.S. Department of the Interior Fish and Wildlife Service administers 110000 acre of 1.1 million acres of National Wildlife Refuges and waterfowl production areas in Montana.
 The U.S. Department of the Interior Bureau of Reclamation administers approximately 300000 acres of land and water surface in the state.
 The Montana Department of Fish, Wildlife and Parks operate approximately 275265 acre of state parks and access points on the state's rivers and lakes.
 The Montana Department of Natural Resources and Conservation manages 5200000 acres of School Trust Land ceded by the federal government under the Land Ordinance of 1785 to the state in 1889 when Montana was granted statehood.
 These lands are managed by the state for the benefit of public schools and institutions in the state.

 Areas managed by the National Park Service include: